ruasidev/apcsp-final/README.md

-# This is the source code for my AP Computer Science Principals Final Project
+# This is the source code for my AP Computer Science Principals Final Project.
+Below is the rubric assigned but put into my own words

-# Rubric:

 # Definitions -
     Functionality - basically what the program is **doing**